Martin Drito

 Martin Andi Drito is an economist, businessman, entrepreneur and politician in Uganda, the third-largest economy in the East African Community.
 He is the current managing director and chief executive officer of Drito Global Corporation Limited, a mining and logging company that he founded and owns.
-He also serves as the elected member of parliament for Madi-Okollo County, Arua District, a position to which he was elected in 2011 though he later lost his parliamentary seat in the 2016 parliamentary elections.
 In 2007, he was reported to be one of the wealthiest individuals in Uganda.

+Martin also served as the elected member of parliament for Madi-Okollo County, Arua District, a position to which he was elected in 2011 though he later lost his parliamentary seat in the 2016 parliamentary elections.

 Background and education

 He was born in Arua, on 15 June 1957.
 He attended Ezuku Primary School, from 1963 until 1969.
 He transferred to Old Kampala Secondary School for his O-Level studies, from 1970 through 1973.
 He entered Namilyango College in 1974, completing his A-Level studies at the College, in 1975.
 In 1987, he obtained the degree of Bachelor of Science (BSc) in Applied Economics.
 In 2010, he obtained the degree of Master of Business Administration (MBA), from the University of Conakry, in Guinea, West Africa.